smallDazza/T2A1-A/README.md

     - Microsoft:

         - Microsoft Commerce and Ecosystems division were having issues with most engineers still using a mixture of both the waterfall and scrum methodologies.
 They were constantly missing sprint conclusions and had a need to visualize their work, which scrum could not provide.
 So they decided to transition across to the kanban method.
-The kanban method and its visual nature made it easier for the entire team to see what needs to be done, wheather it was a newcomer to the team, someone back from vacation or a part timer, all team members could visually identify whats next on the kanban board.
+The kanban method and its visual nature made it easier for the entire team to see what needed to be done, wheather it was a newcomer to the team, someone back from vacation or a part timer, all team members could visually identify whats next on the kanban board.
 The results were a smoother process, happier customers and a team that worked well together.
 The article and reference can be viewed form this link:

         - [Deploying Kanban at Microsoft leads to engineering excellence](https://www.microsoft.com/insidetrack/blog/deploying-kanban-at-microsoft-leads-to-engineering-excellence/)